 Higher rates of defaulting debtors reported by western Switzerland, Basel Stadt and Ticino

-In some cantons, the rate of defaulting debtors has either fallen slightly or has remained unchanged compared to last year.
-However, differences are apparent between the various regions.
+In some cantons, the rate of defaulting debtors has either improved slightly or has remained at the same level as last year.
+However, some differences do exist between the various regions.
 Western Switzerland and Ticino have higher rates of defaulting debtors than the remainder of Switzerland.
-For example, the Canton of Neuchâtel has the highest rate of defaulting debtors, at 10.8%, followed by Geneva at 10.2%, Basel Stadt (8.5%), Vaud (7.8%) and Solothurn at 7.6% each.
+For example, the Canton of Neuchâtel has the highest rate of defaulting debtors, at 10.3%, followed by Geneva at 9.4%, Basel Stadt (8.0%), Vaud (7.8%) and Solothurn at 7.6% each.
 Ticino has achieved an improvement, to 7.5% compared with 8.0% in January.

-The Canton of Appenzell Innerrhoden has the best payers in Switzerland and the lowest rate of defaulting debtors (1.6%).
-The Cantons of Zug, Uri, Obwalden and Nidwalden in central Switzerland also report low rates of defaulting debtors.
+The Canton of Appenzell Innerrhoden has the best payers in Switzerland, as well as the lowest rate of defaulting debtors, at 1.6%.
+In central Switzerland, the Cantons of Zug, Uri, Obwalden and Nidwalden also report low rates of defaulting debtors.

 CRIF rate of defaulting debtors